How to apply for doctoral study

 - The Faculty of Science

-- You might decide to lead on the development of your own research proposal, identifying your supervisor (also known as an academic) and securing funding to support your idea.
+- choose to lead the development of your own research proposal, identifying a potential academic supervisor and securing your own funding to support your project

 Aim and objectives